Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 to speak—we vary a lot in what kinds of differences we accept

-or find appropriate as criteria for preferences or exclusions,” he
+or find appropriate as criteria for preferences or exclusions,”

 continues.
-“We give preferences to veterans in civil service jobs
+“We give preferences to veterans in civil service

 and don’t decry age categorizations, yet there is great controversy